The Tennessee Employment Standard

 Best Practices in Identifying and Teaching the Gifted Learner: Tennessee Employment Standard 2023

 Join us for this exciting educational experience that explores ways to identify gifted learners and differentiate instruction for them.
 Workshop sessions take place every Tuesday evening through a live online format.
 Three additional in-person experiences take place at the start, middle, and end of the experience to help further the learning.

 You will engage in a variety of learning experiences such as projects, discussions, lectures, modeling, and collaboration with other education professionals.
-All participants will complete readings and additional assignments outside of the Tuesday and Thursday times.
+All participants will complete readings and additional assignments outside of the Monday evening meeting times.
 Attendance at all live sessions is required.

 Topics discussed include the following: